0cjs/8bitdev/src/tmon/README.md

 - `/` Calculate values.
 This command has two parameters, §`?####` and §`/####`.
 The `/` parameter value will be added to the `?` parameter value and the result will be displayed as hex, visible ASCII and a screen code.
-Additional the second may be subtracted from the first and displayed as hex.
+Additionally the second may be subtracted from the first and displayed as hex.
 (This command is optional and may not be present in all monitors.)